nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-Smooth Inverse Frequency Frequency (SIF) Embeddings in Golang.md

 *Tables detailing SIF performance on various semantic tasks.
 "GloVe + WR", “PSL + WR”, and “Ours” correspond to SIF systems.*

 Due to its effectiveness and simplicity, SIF is an incredibly practical method of embedding sentences for commercial or enterprise products that rely on both accurate and fast results while consuming low amounts of resources.

-**2. Why Golang?**
+**<a name="golang"></a>3.
+Why Golang?**

 The [original code](https://github.com/PrincetonML/SIF) corresponding to the paper describing SIF is implemented in Python, which by design has a [Global Interpreter Lock (GIL)](https://wiki.python.org/moin/GlobalInterpreterLock), a mutex that prevents multi threaded processes from utilizing multiple cores of a processor.
 We hosted our Cython implementation of the SIF embedding model on a cloud service, which provided us with multiple cores of processing power.
 However, the GIL meant that we could not make use of the full processing power we were paying for.

 GoLang however, has no such restrictions and also provides built-in structures for concurrency through the form of Goroutines, a form of very lightweight threads.
 They are organized by channels, which allow goroutines to either block on awaiting input or signal that they have completed.